Ordination of women: Christianity

-The Protestant Reformation introduced the dogma that the authority of the Bible exceeds that of Roman Catholic popes and other church figures.
-Once the Roman Catholic hierarchy was no longer accepted as the sole authority, some denominations allowed women to preach.
+The Protestant Reformation introduced the dogma that the authority of the Bible exceeds that of Catholic popes and other church figures.
+Once the Catholic hierarchy was no longer accepted as the sole authority, some denominations allowed women to preach.
 For example, George Fox founded the Quaker movement after stating he felt the "inner light" of Christ living in the believer was discovered in 1646.
 He believed that the inner light worked in women as well as in men, and said:

 The ordination of women has once again been a controversial issue in more recent years with societal focus on social justice movements.
-Still, some Christians believe that, though men and women are equal, they are not identical, and, since New Testament scripture outlays a division between roles of men and women in the Christian Church, it would be inappropriate to assign women the role or responsibilities of a pastor in a New Testament church.
-For example, in reference to Anglicanism, some Anglo-Catholics or Evangelicals, while theologically very different, may share opposition to female ordination in the presbyterate and episcopacy.
-Evangelical Christians who place emphasis on the infallibility of the Bible base their opposition to women's ordination partly upon the writings of the Apostle Paul, such as Ephesians 5:23, 1 Timothy 2:11–15, and 1 Timothy 3:1–7, which appears to demand male leadership in the Church.
-Some Evangelicals also look to the Levitical priesthood and historic rabbinate.
+Still, some Christians believe in an interpretation of the New Testament which would promote a division between roles of men and women in the Christian Church.
+Evangelical Christians who place emphasis on the infallibility of the Bible base their opposition to women's ordination as deacons and pastors partly upon the writings of the Apostle Paul, such as Ephesians 5:23, 1 Timothy 2:11–15, and 1 Timothy 3:1–7, which they interpret as demanding male leadership in the Church.
+Some Evangelicals also look to the levitical priesthood and historic rabbinate, being male only.
 Other evangelical denominations officially authorize the full ordination of women in churches.
 Catholics may allude to Jesus Christ's choice of disciples as evidence of his intention for an exclusively male apostolic succession, as laid down by early Christian writers such as Tertullian and reiterated in the 1976 Vatican Declaration on the Question of the Admission of Women to the Ministerial Priesthood.

-Supporters of women's ordination may point to the role of notable female figures in the Bible such as Phoebe, Junia (considered an apostle by Paul) and others in Romans 16:1, the female disciples of Jesus, and the women at the crucifixion who were the first witnesses to the Resurrection of Christ, as supporting evidence of the importance of women as pastoral or episcopal leaders in the early Church.
-They may also rely on disputed exegetical interpretations of scriptural language related to gender.
+Supporters of women's ordination interpret the above-mentioned New Testament texts as being specific to certain social and church contexts and locations and addressing problems of church order in the early Church period.
+They regard Jesus as setting the example of treating women with respect, commending their faith and tasking them to tell others about him and Paul as treating women as his equals and co-workers.
+They point to notable female figures in the Bible such as Phoebe, Junia (considered an apostle by Paul) and others in Romans 16:1, the female disciples of Jesus, and the women at the crucifixion who were the first witnesses to the Resurrection of Christ, as supporting evidence of the importance of women as pastoral or episcopal leaders in the early Church.